How Much Is Stormy Daniels Worth? 4 Things To Know About Adult Film Star Stephanie Clifford

-Stormy Daniels interview on 60 Minutes is prompting online searches about the adult film star’s net worth, age, relationship status, and her alleged affair with Donald Trump.
+Stormy Daniels’ interview on 60 Minutes is prompting online searches about the adult film star’s net worth, age, relationship status, and her alleged affair with Donald Trump.

 Anderson Cooper interview with Stormy Daniels, born Stephanie Clifford, airs Sunday, March 25 at 7 p.m.
 ET on CBS.
 The network reports that journalist Anderson Cooper will talk to Daniels about the relationship she claims to have had with Trump in 2006 and 2007 and will reveal “details that bring her story up to the present.”

-Right now, Stormy Daniels may be best known for her legal battle with President Trump, but she rose to fame well before the scandal, appearing and producing dozens of adult films.
+Right now, Stormy Daniels may be best known for her legal battle with President Trump, but she rose to fame well before the scandal, appearing in and producing dozens of adult films.
 But, her appearances on the silver screen haven’t been limited to pornographic movies.

 Here are four things to know about Stormy Daniels, including information about her life in showbiz, her marriages, and her net worth.